cainmagi/Dockerfiles/manual-xubuntu/set-bing-wallpaper.md

 set-bing-wallpaper
 ```

-> :warning: Note that this script will not be launched by a automatic schedule.
+> :warning: Note that this script will not be launched by an automatic schedule.
 It is only automatically launched by the startup of the desktop.
-In other words, if you keep your desktop opened, and you want to switch your desktop.
+In other words, if you keep your desktop open, and you want to switch your desktop.
 Please run `set-bing-wallpaper` manually.

 ### What is Bing Daily Wallpaper